-Adapted by Lowell Mason (1792 - 1872).
+Rev. P. Doddridge (1702-1751.)

-Prayer for the Children of the Church.
-1 Dear Saviour, if these lambs should stray From Thy secure enclosure's bound,
+Prayer for the children of the church.

-And, lured by worldly joys away, Among the thoughtless crowd be found;
+- 1 Dear Saviour, if these lambs should stray From thy secure enclosure's bound, And, lured by worldly joys away, Among the thoughtless crowd be found.

-2 Remember still that they are Thine, That Thy dear sacred name they bear; Think that the seal of love divine,
+- 2 Remember still that they are thine,

+That thy dear, sacred name they bear;

+Think that the seal of love divine,

-The sign of convenant grace, they wear.
-(234)
+The sign of covenant grace, they wear.

-Oh, let them ne'er forgotten be; Remember all the prayers and tears Which made them consecrate to Thee.
+- 3 In all their erring, sinful years, Oh! let them ne'er forgotten be; Remember all the prayers and tears Which made them consecrate to thee.

-4 And when these lips no more can pray, These eyes can weep for them no more, Turn Thou their feet from folly's way, The wanderers to Thy fold restore.
+- 4 And when these lips no more can pray,

+These eyes can weep for them no more,

+Turn thou their feet from folly's way,

+The wanderers to thy fold restore.

-Mrs. Ann Beadley Hyde (-1872).
+Mrs. Abby Beadley Hyde (- 1872.)

-558 Of Such is the Kingdom of God.
+558 Of such is the kingdom of God.
+8s, 7s & 6s

-1 There 's a home for little children Above the bright blue sky,
+1 There's a home for little children,

+Above the bright blue sky,

 Where Jesus reigns in glory;

 A home of peace and joy;

-No home on earth is like it
+No home on earth is like it,

 Or can with it compare,

 For every one is happy,

 Nor could be happier, there.

-2 There's a song for little children Above the bright blue sky, A song that will not weary,
+2 There's a song for little children,

+Above the bright blue sky,

+A song that will not weary,

+Though sung continually;